Eurovision Logo

 1956 – 2004

-The first emblem of the contest features a circle with an image of four musical notes.
-In the black-and-white version, the figure transforms into a four-pointed star, symbolizing popularity and success for the winner.
+The first emblem of the contest features a circle containing four musical notes.
+In the black-and-white version, the figure transforms into a four-pointed star, symbolizing the winner’s popularity and success.
 Concentric circles around the image resemble a dartboard target, evoking associations with victory and hitting the mark.

 2004 – 2014

-JM International created the casual inscription with the letter V turned into a heart in the center to standardize the contest’s logo.
+JM International created the casual inscription, with the letter V turned into a heart at the center, to standardize the contest’s logo.
 This design draws attention to the center, where each host country can display its national flag and place the contest’s mascot.
 The flag in the heart-shaped symbol expresses gratitude to the host country for its hospitality and for welcoming the contest’s participants and audience.

-The design represents energy and dynamism, emphasizing renewal and other important European creative growth and development aspects.
+The design conveys energy and dynamism, emphasizing renewal and other key aspects of European creative growth and development.
 It conveys the festive and inspirational atmosphere of the contest, bringing together people from different countries and cultures.

-Maintaining the overall concept, the logo’s font has been changed to be softer and more pleasant to the eye.
-Storytegic designers carried out This transformation for the 10th anniversary of the unified logo.
+While maintaining the overall concept, the logo’s font has been softened and made more pleasing to the eye.
+Storytegic designers carried out this transformation for the 10th anniversary of the unified logo.
 Smooth curves and equal spacing between symbols emphasize the pursuit of a harmonious artist who keeps pace with the times.
-Such a performer can touch the hearts of audiences in different countries and be a symbol of European music in the coming year.
+Such a performer can touch the hearts of audiences across different countries and serve as a symbol of European music in the coming year.